Basic types

-All images become image objects, and this means they can individually tagged or enriched with notes.
+All images are image objects, and this means they can individually tagged or enriched with notes.

 The following table shows all supported file extensions for the respective media types: